www.scantips.com

 Field of View Calculator (FoV)

-of a Camera and Lens
+of Camera and Lens, Details and Calculator

 Image from Wikipedia

 This calculator tool computes the Field of View seen by your camera and lens.
 Field of View is an angle which depends on the focal length and sensor size, but the calculator also computes dimensional Field of View sizes (width, height, or diagonal fields) at some specific distance, like at the subject distance, and another, like at a background distance.
 We don't always care about precise field size, but suppose you plan a portrait to include a 2x3 foot subject area.
-You know you need to stand back six or eight feet for proper portrait perspective.
+You should know you need to stand back six or eight feet for proper portrait perspective.
 What focal length is that field size and distance going to require?
 (Option 6, and it depends on your sensor size).
 And the background may be six feet farther back yet, then how large does it have to be?
 This calculator can plan or verify your choice.
 More usage descriptions are below the calculator.

-About Camera or Video format specifications
+First about Camera or Video format specifications

-This calculation absolutely requires accurate sensor size and focal length.
-Calculators simply MUST be told accurate numbers, else otherwise, the standard saying is "garbage in, garbage out".
-That means YOU have to know those numbers.
-All of the problems are from this incorrect data.
 These values may be very difficult to determine for phones and compact cameras and camcorders, but larger cameras likely show specification values better.
 Alternately, you can specify an accurate crop factor as a way to compute actual sensor size.
 Or Option 4 can compute Crop Factor from an accurate lens Equivalent Focal Length specifications (for a 1x sensor).
 The image's Exif data normally reports focal length.
 Use the actual real lens focal length with the actual sensor size.
 If you don't know focal length, the Exif data in the image file probably shows it (zoom lens focal length changes with zoom).

 The image Exif data may show some what you need to know to obtain some of the required information about your cell phone or compact camera to operate this calculator.
 Determining this otherwise can be a rather difficult task (especially for video formats), and there are still ifs and buts.
 If you don't know sensor size, Option 4 can be just the ticket for phones and compacts, but if unsure about what it wants, please see this summary of Issues determining Sensor Size which might help.